 Healthcare Services and Programs

-Our approach optimizes quality of life for patients with movement disorders.
+Our approach optimizes quality of life for patients with movement disorders, including programs specially designed for Parkinson's disease patients.

 We spend the time required to understand the disease experience of each individual patient, working step by step through the symptoms, listening to patients tell us what they've been struggling with and then providing a customized treatment plan.